MoeHamoud/android-interview-questions/README.md

 * **What is the difference between adding/replacing fragment in backstack?** - [Learn from here](https://stackoverflow.com/questions/24466302/basic-difference-between-add-and-replace-method-of-fragment/24466345)

+    The important difference is:

+    - `replace` removes the existing fragment and adds a new fragment.
+    - `add` retains the existing fragments and adds a new fragment that means existing fragment will be active and they wont be in 'paused' state hence when a back button is pressed onCreateView() is not called for the existing fragment(the fragment which was there before new fragment was added).

 * **Why is it recommended to use only the default constructor to create a `Fragment`?** - [Learn from here](https://www.youtube.com/watch?v=9EdvcycKP9A)

+    It is used in the case when device has to restore the state of a fragment.
+No data will be passed and a default fragment will be created and then the state will be restored.
+Since the system has no way to know what you passed in your constructor or your newInstance, default constructor will be used and saved bundle should be passed via onCreate after the fragment is actually instantiated with the default constructor.

 * **How would you communicate between two Fragments?** - [Learn from here](https://blog.mindorks.com/how-to-communicate-between-fragments)

+    - using a shared ViewModel
+    - using an Interface; by instantiating the interface in the first fragment then implementing the interface in your Activity and calling the action of the second fragment when an interface method is invoked.

 * **What is retained `Fragment`?**
     - By default, Fragments are destroyed and recreated along with their parent Activity’s when a configuration change occurs.
 Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, signaling the system to retain the current instance of the fragment when the activity is recreated.